brendanebers/wheresbrendan/README.md

 pip install -r requirements.txt
 ```

-You'll need to do this anytime packages are added to or changed in `requirements.txt`.
+You'll need to do this anytime packages are added to or changed in (requirements.txt)[requirements.txt].

 ### Environment Variables